UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 2.
 Tank sketch and first idea of the symbol.
 We can use a 1.25 kHz CLK signal to synchronise the machine.

 Draw the FSM state diagram.
-Fig. 3 shows an example where up to six states can be identified to memorise the water level and pump actions.
+Fig. 3 shows an example of the many possible, where up to six states can be identified to memorise the water level and pump actions.

 State diagram